StellarSt0rm/dotfiles/README.md

    - Make sure to run `git add .` once done, otherwise the new files wont be seen by nix.
 6. Run `nix-rebuild boot --flake ./dotfiles#<hostname>` and reboot.

-A final step could be to `gh auth login` and upload any changes made while bootstrapping.

 # Adding a host
 Make a new file in `dotfiles/hosts/<hostname>/<hostname>.nix`, and then add the host to `dotfiles/flakes.nix`. \
 This new file can contain custom configurations for the host.